 You Were Young and So Was I (2025)

 Printed on bronze sheet metal, the images become conductors of consciousness, transforming the work into a vibrational source of dialogue between viewers, project participants, and the artist.
 Containing 90% copper, the material is extremely sensitive to temperature changes and second only to silver, it is the most electrically conductive metal.
 As viewers engage with the work, their bodily warmth and thoughts—both conscious and unconscious—pass through and are remembered by these charged surfaces.
 The material will patina in unexpected ways as time goes on.
-This work is meant to evolve as more contact is made, just as the internal cavern left by loss can become a well of depth through compassionate introspection and connection.
+This work is meant to evolve as more contact is made, just as the internal crevasse left by loss can become a well of depth through compassionate introspection and connection.

 UV print, bronze alloy 220, polyurethane, artist’s sebum